Sexy Fish

 In the high-energy Japanese format, the interior is not decoration but argument.
 It declares what kind of evening you are signing up for before you have looked at a menu.
 At Sexy Fish Dubai, the Level 11 address in Innovation One positions the room with a verticality that separates it physically from the street-level buzz of the DIFC promenade below.
 The London original was known for its commissioned artworks and gilded surfaces; the Dubai version carries that visual ambition into a market where theatrical interiors are the baseline expectation rather than a differentiator.

-The Champagne programme has been noted as a particular strength, and in the context of how Dubai's high-end dining rooms are now structured, this matters.
+The Champagne programme is a particular strength, and in the context of how Dubai's high-end dining rooms are now structured, this matters.
 The pairing of Japanese-influenced cooking with a serious sparkling wine selection is not incidental: it reflects a broader shift in how DIFC's leading tables manage the beverage side of the ticket.
 Rooms at this price point now compete as much on their wine and Champagne lists as on their food menus, because the total spend per cover depends on both.

 Where It Sits in the Wider DIFC Picture